Rudxain/blog/post/Collatz.md

 This case is interesting because, unlike the cycle, we (maybe just me?) can infer more information about the properties of this value:
 - it must be odd, as all evens would be reduced until it hits an odd number
-- it would **persist to be odd** when using the "shortcut" fn, thereby explaining the unbound growth, as ×3 factor dominates ÷2 (the +1 doesn't contribute significantly to growth)
+- it would **persist to be odd** when using the "shortcut" fn, thereby explaining the unbounded growth, as ×3 factor dominates ÷2 (the +1 doesn't contribute significantly to growth)

+If we take a heuristic/statistical POV, **this is impossible**.
+But let's assume it is.

 Thanks to the power of algebra™, we can pretend to do arithmetic with such a value.
 Let's call it ç, for short:
 - 3ç + 1 = 0 mod 2